mutebg/online-store/README.md

 TODO:

-* Better email templates
-* Add option to update order from administration
-* Style user order page
 * Carousel in product page
-* Add date and status to order
+* Add status to order
 * Manifest icons
 * Brand colors
 * Responsive images and script which resize them
 * Cache econt api data
+* Add option to update order from administration

 Nice to have: